-To increase law enforcement capabilities to identify, collect and analyze evidentiary data from consumer and professional drones, the Department of Homeland Security (DHS) Science and Technology Directorate (S&T) has awarded a $928,541 research-and-development contract to VTO Inc. of Broomfield, Colorado.
+To increase law enforcement capabilities to identify, collect and analyze evidentiary data from consumer and professional drones, S&T has awarded a $928,541 research-and-development contract to VTO Inc. of Broomfield, Colorado.

 Central American Conference (CentAM)